act-rules/act-rules.github.io/_rules/auto-update-text-efbfc7.md

 ## Assumptions

 - The auto-updating of the content is not [essential][], which is listed as valid exception to [Success Criterion 2.2.2: Pause, Stop, Hide][sc 2.2.2].
 When the auto-updating of content is [essential][] this rule may produce incorrect results.
 - The content being auto-updated is information.
-If the auto-update is not information (for example, an ASCII rendered spinning icon that does not provide information on what time is left for a process to end or how much progress has been made) the the rule might fail but the success criterion might still be satisfied.
+If the auto-update is not information (for example, an ASCII rendered spinning icon that does not provide information on what time is left for a process to end or how much progress has been made) the rule might fail but the success criterion might still be satisfied.
 - Any [content][] changes are enabled by the content of [HTML document][] the test target belongs to.
 Changes originated by any other sources (e.g. browser shortcuts, browser extensions, browser settings, user agents, external browser applications) are not considered.
 - All user actions are transmitted by the user agent to the [HTML document][].
 If there are other event sources that result from a user action this rule might fail but the success criterion might still be satisfied.
 - Available mechanisms for controlling the update of content rely on [activation][].
 If there are other mechanisms that do not really on [activation][] the rule might fail but the success criterion might still be satisfied.